 I’ve walked this area most of my life through all seasons, but particularly enjoy Springtime when the bluebells are in full bloom.
 On one lucky occasion I even had an otter run past me on this trail so keep your eyes peeled!

-The Nature Reserve can be accessed from several points but for the best loop, begin on the well maintained path at the bottom of Cefn Coed High Street.
-Park in Cyfarthfa Park and exit through the North gate.
-Cross the road and you will see an information board and an archway that marks the start of the trail.
+The Nature Reserve can be accessed from several points but for the best loop, begin on the well maintained path at the bottom of Cefn Coed High Street, near Cyfarthfa Park.
+For a complete guide to walking this trail see this waterfall walks post.

 For more information visit: www.welshwildlife.org